 Victorian Style Engagement Rings: Love and the Serpent

 The snake has been used as a symbol for millennia.
 Today the snake may have negative associations for many; however, during the Victorian era, the snake represented love, eternity and wisdom.
-Adding a snake motif to your custom-created Victorian style engagement ring or wedding band could be an edgy and eye-catching choice.
+Adding a snake motif to your custom Victorian style engagement ring and wedding band could be an edgy and eye-catching choice.

 Victorian Style Engagement Rings: Flower Power